heroku/cli/docs/apps.md

   -a, --app=app        (required) app to run command against -r, --remote=remote  git remote of app to use

-DESCRIPTION

-  Example:
+EXAMPLES
   $ heroku stack:set cedar-14 -a myapp
   Stack set.
 Next release on myapp will use cedar-14.
   Run git push heroku master to create a new release on myapp.
 ```

 ## `heroku apps:transfer RECIPIENT`